philips-software/pull-request-report-action/README.md

 # token needs some additional permissions to be able to add a comment to the PR
 # and read all PR data
-# permissions can vaary depending on the metrics you want to use and org settings
+# permissions can vary depending on the metrics you want to use and org settings
 permissions:
   contents: read
   checks: read